 Castle Town + Inuyama Castle + Shrine: 2-3 hours

-Walking Along Honmachi Street
+Walking on Honmachi Street

 Street Food